Microsoft Band full review

 In terms of watch faces (or 'complications') the Apple Watch has 11, yet Apple claims to offer more than two million ways to tell the time through various customisation options.
 There's everything from Astronomy and Solar to Modular, Timelapse, Utility, Motion, Photo and even Mickey Mouse.

 Apple uses this 'Digital Crown' to let you interact with the watch without obstructing the screen, and it also operates as the Home button.
 Touch is also supported on the Apple Watch, although you'll primarily use this crown to navigate the device.
 The Apple Watch is far more beautiful than Microsoft's less expensive Band.
 It is much more comfortable, and just as robust.
-(For more buying advice, see 5 reasons not to wait for the Apple Watch and 5 reasons to wait for the Apple Watch.)

 Microsoft Band vs Apple Watch comparison: display

 Again, here we see the difference between these two products.
 The Apple Watch has a much better display, but that is because it needs to - and you pay for it.